rocky-linux/wiki.rockylinux.org/docs/rocky/image.md

 * A pre-determined download location for users/mirrors/service providers who want an always available and deterministic download location, which can be easier to script
 * osinfo database / libvirt use where if a user selects Rocky Linux X, it should be aware of and be able to download from that location.
 This should be fully supported in Rocky Linux 8.7 and 9.1, and future Fedora versions.

+### Notes about: What does each ISO do?

+Each ISO that is provided has a specific purpose.

+* The `boot` image, or also known as the "net install" media, is used to perform Rocky Linux installations over the internet.
+* The `minimal` image is typically used to install a minimal Rocky Linux environment without downloading the entire DVD image or using the `boot` ISO to do so.

+    * The equivalent dnf group/environment would be `Minimal Install`
+    * The equivalent dnf group/environment for a kickstart would be `@^minimal-environment` - This can also be used with dnf install as `@minimal-environment`

+* The `dvd` image, or also known as the "everything" or "BaseOS" media, contains everything needed to do a custom installation of Rocky Linux without needing an internet connection.

 ## About Cloud Images